Liquor Lottery FAQs

 Q. If I am successful, can I just hold onto the license until I am able to sell it or operate?

-Q. How soon can I sell my “floater” all-beverage license once I am approved?
+Q. How soon can I sell my “floater” all-beverage or City Beer lottery license once I am approved?

-A. If you are a successful applicant and are approved to operate a “floater” all-beverages license, the license may not be mortgaged or pledged as security and may not transfer ownership for a period of five years.
+A. If you are a successful applicant and are approved to operate a “floater” all-beverages license or City Beer license, you may not transfer ownership for a period of five years.
+16-4-105 MCA and 16-4-204 MCA

 Q. If I am a successful applicant, may I apply for a gambling license?